 How is the workload distributed?

-In the Autumn semester teaching will typically take place every week day from 10:00 to 17:00.
+In the Autumn semester teaching will typically take place every week day from 9:00 to 15:00 or 16:00.
 The autumn semester consists of four mandatory courses.
 If you want to study as a part-time student, you can take your courses spread over a period of maximum three years.

 Do I have to complete the whole programme in one year?